Skip to Main Content

 • Missouri Retail Credit Sales Act

-Clients trust Marci’s deep industry insight as a frequent speaker, author and member of key financial services trade organizations and associations.
-Clients know she will ask the right questions and offer practical advice in order to streamline issues.
-Marci enjoys helping consumer financial services providers establish policies and procedures that meet and exceed regulations while still allowing their operations to prosper.
-When issues are flagged by regulatory agencies, Marci negotiates, mitigates interruptions to business and implements best practices for the future.
-She also steps in during what can feel like the crisis of litigation.
+Clients also appreciate her business-minded nature: Marci’s goal is to help consumer financial services providers establish policies and procedures that meet and exceed regulations while still allowing their operations to prosper.
+When issues are flagged by regulatory agencies, she aims to mitigate interruptions to business and implement best practices for the future.
 She knows success is the goal of every business, and she finds it rewarding to help companies find that path.

 Industry